j-ruggaber-zalf/Metatranscriptome_aggreagtion_scrips/README.md

 # Python scripts used for data aggegation in the publication:
 # Functional metatranscriptomics of the rhizosphere: towards an understanding of metabolic processes of the microbial carbon pump
-Scripts were run as Jupyter notebooks using Python3.6 on HPC running AlmaLinux (glibc 2.34).
-The script does not require specialized hardware as it is mostly parsing text and calculating TPM/RPKM.
+Scripts were run as Jupyter notebooks ona HPC running AlmaLinux (glibc 2.34).
+A conda environment with Python 3.11 installing the required packages was setup before runing the scripts as Jupyter notebooks.
+The script does not require specialized hardware as it is mostly parsing text from source files.

-The parse cazy hmmr file uses hmmserach dbCAN files as input and calculates an intermediate lenght normalization, before TPM are RPKM are calculated de novo and parsed as tables.
+The summarize_kofamscan_add_megan_tax uses RSEM isoforms, and results from kofamscan and adds the taxonomic best match from MEGAN.
+TPM, RPK, RPKM and counts are provided from the RSEM input files.
-The summarize_kofamscan_add_megan_tax uses RSEM isoforms, and results from kofamscan and adds the taxonomic best match fro MEGAN.
-TPM, RPK and RPKM are not calculated as they are provided from the input files already.
+The summarize cazy---- likewise uses the RSEM isoforms and results from dbcan/hmmsearch and adds the best taxonomic match from MEGAN.
+Filtering of the hmm results with evalue of 1e-10 and hmmcovrage of 0.30 is done before parsing the results from the input files